isabella232/aem-sample-we-retail-commons/README.md

-# We.Retail Products
+# We.Retail Commons

-This is a package with We.Retail product data and assets.
+This is the We.Retail Commons project.

 ## Modules